Mood Disorders

 These are the most common types of mood disorders:

 • Major depression.
-Having less interest in usual activities, feeling sad or hopeless, and other symptoms for at least 2 weeks may indicate depression.
+Having less interest in normal activities, feeling sad or hopeless, and other symptoms for at least 2 weeks may mean depression.

 • Dysthymia.
-This is a chronic, low-grade, depressed, or irritable mood that lasts for at least 2 years.
+This is an ongoing (chronic), low-grade, depressed, or irritable mood that lasts for at least 2 years.

 • Bipolar disorder.
-This is a condition in which a person has periods of depression alternating with periods of mania or elevated mood.
+With this condition, a person has times of depression alternating with times of mania or a higher mood.

-• Mood disorder related to another health condition.
-Many medical illnesses (including cancer, injuries, infections, and chronic illnesses) can trigger symptoms of depression.
+• Mood disorder linked to another health condition.
+Many health conditions (including cancer, injuries, infections, and chronic illnesses) can trigger symptoms of depression.

 • Substance-induced mood disorder.
-Symptoms of depression that are due to the effects of medicine, drug abuse, alcoholism, exposure to toxins, or other forms of treatment.
+Symptoms of depression may be caused by drug abuse, alcohol use disorder, exposure to toxins, or side effects of medicines.

 What causes mood disorders?

-Many factors contribute to mood disorders.
+Many factors help lead to mood disorders.
 They are likely caused by an imbalance of brain chemicals.
-Life events (such as stressful life changes) may also contribute to a depressed mood.
+Life events (such as stressful life changes) may also help lead to a depressed mood.
 Mood disorders also tend to run in families.

 Who is at risk for mood disorders?

 Anyone can feel sad or depressed at times.
-However, mood disorders are more intense and harder to manage than normal feelings of sadness.
+But mood disorders are more intense and last longer.
+They are also harder to manage than normal feelings of sadness.
 Children, teens, or adults who have a parent with a mood disorder have a greater chance of also having a mood disorder.
-However, life events and stress can expose or worsen feelings of sadness or depression.
+But life events and stress can expose or worsen feelings of sadness or depression.
 This makes the feelings harder to manage.

-Sometimes, life's problems can trigger depression.
-Being fired from a job, getting divorced, losing a loved one, death in the family, and financial trouble, to name a few, all can be difficult and coping with the pressure may be troublesome.
-These life events and stress can bring on feelings of sadness or depression or make a mood disorder harder to manage.
+Sometimes life's problems can trigger depression.
+Things such as being fired from a job, getting divorced, losing a loved one, having a death in the family, and financial trouble can be difficult.
+Coping with the pressure may be troublesome.
+These life events and stress can bring on feelings of sadness or depression.
+Or they can make a mood disorder harder to manage.

-The risk of depression in women is nearly twice as high as it is for men.
-Once a person in the family has this diagnosis, their brothers, sisters, or children have a higher chance of the same diagnosis.
-In addition, relatives of people with depression are also at increased risk for bipolar disorder .
+The risk for depression in women is nearly twice as high as it is for men.
+Once a person in the family has this diagnosis, their siblings and their children have a higher chance of the same diagnosis.

 What are the symptoms of mood disorders?

-Depending on age and the type of mood disorder, a person may have different symptoms of depression.
+Depending on age and the type of mood disorder, a person may have different symptoms when they become depressed.
 The following are the most common symptoms of a mood disorder:

 • Ongoing sad, anxious, or “empty” mood